nebularthm/BreakOutGame/README.md

 In Hard Mode, both users cannot press a movement or cheat key at the exact same time, because these events willbe registered as 1 concurrent button press and the action will consequently not be done.
 As explained in the rules section, Co-Op is a team based exercise that is centered around communication.
 You can't just make changes willy nilly when working with a team, you have to be considerate of how they move as well

+### PowerUps:
+Bigger Paddle- Indicated by Circle P, doubles the size of the Paddle

+Heal-  Heals you be 25%

+Laser- Once per game, creates vertical laser that does periodic damage to all bricks in a column, second best powerUp in the game

+TurboMode- Increasesspeed of the game by a factor of 5, really good when comboed with Bigger Paddle

+Faster Ball- Increases ball speed

+Faster PAddle- Increases paddle speed, but useless with bigger paddle.
+Necessary for hard Mode

+Skip Level- Skips this level.
+If at last level, wins you the Game

+Multi Ball- Creates 5 balls that do not deal damage to the player when entering restricted zone.
+These balls will be effected by increase damage powerUps, but not by powerUps that increase ball speed or cheat codes that increase Ball Size

+Slow Mode- Essentially a debuff, causes the game to run at 10% speed, useful if you want to talk out strats in Co-Op

+Double Damage- Double the damage the ball deals to bricks

 Extra credit:

 Extra features added to this game were hard mode a Co-Op play

+Co-Op- Play with 1 other player and  tactically clear the game.
+Currently Co-Op is played on Normal difficulty

+Hard Mode- PAddle moves half as quickly and bricks have twice as much health, while you have half as much health to start with.
+Good luck.

 ### Notes/Assumptions
-Features Implemented by Michael Williams: The Ball, Paddle, Levels/Bricks, PowerUps, Score tracking, Health Bar tracking, restricted Zone, Co-Op, Hard Mode, General File I/O, Cheat Keys
+Features Implemented by Michael Williams: The Ball, Paddle, all of theLevels/Bricks, all of the PowerUps, Score tracking, Health Bar tracking, restricted Zone, Co-Op, Hard Mode, General File I/O,all of Cheat Keys

 ### Impressions